To apply for the Leslie Kish International Fellowship awards, complete the following by April 16, 2021:

 Availability of Funds

 We strongly encourage all fellowship applicants to seek out additional sources of funding in order to have the full financial support needed to participate in the Summer Institute.
-Because Program funds are limited, awardees may be offered support which will only cover Summer Institute course fees.
-Only in exceptional circumstances will awards include travel and stipend support.
+Because Program funds are limited, awardees may be offered support which will only cover partial Summer Institute course fees.
 Leslie Kish International Fellowship recipients are required to apply for the Sampling Program for Survey Statisticians program and enroll in Analysis of Complex Survey Data, Methods of Survey Sampling, and Workshop in Survey Sampling Techniques.

 Leslie Kish was Co-founder and Research Scientist Emeritus of the University of Michigan’s Institute for Social Research, and Professor Emeritus of the Department of Sociology.
 In a professional career spanning more than six decades, he was a distinguished scientist, statistician, and professor, developing many important tools in survey sampling and stimulating research into a wide range of problems.